![]() |

 To use the created theme, simply run Madness with the --theme my_theme

-$ madness --theme my_theme
+$ madness server --theme my_theme

 Note that the generated theme contains the SCSS files in the styles